AX-Consult-Group/Machine-Learning-For-Credit-Prediction-Phase-2/README.md

 To protect intellectual property, the names of the DRA variables have been generalized or renamed in this public version.
 The underlying constructs and relationships remain representative of the actual assessment.

 **All financial data** (accounts, arrears, age on book, bad outcome) is simulated to match realistic distributions, correlations, and patterns from the original analysis (based on a South African thin-file population).
 No real candidate or client information is included.

+---

+## How to view the report

+The full rendered report is available via **GitHub Pages**:

+xxx

+---

+### Technologies used
+The analysis was conducted in R using the following packages:

+### Analysis
+- xgboost
+- shapviz
+- MatchIt
+- lm.beta
+- reticulate
+- keras3
+- tensorflow
+- cluster
+- factoextra

+---

+R Version 4.5.3
+R Studio Version 2026.01.1+403